Unfortunately due to the coronavirus we had to cancel our 2020 conference but we had some great speakers lined up.

-See below for our growing list of speakers booked for the 2020 CCC (listed alphabetically.)
+See below for our list of speakers booked for the 2020 CCC (listed alphabetically.)

 VP Production & Development, Love Nature4K

 Alison Barrat is Vice President of production and development for Love Nature4K, a natural history channel that reaches 150 million households in 110 countries.
 Alison works with production companies and coproduction partners to help shape and greenlight new projects for Love Nature4K.

 For more than two decades Alison has produced, written, and directed wildlife documentaries.
 Her work has been seen on PBS, National Geographic, The Smithsonian Channel, Discovery, and Animal Planet among others.
 She is an Emmy, and multi award-winning filmmaker.
 Alison has a B.Sc. in Zoology from Glasgow University, an M.A in film and documentary, and a certificate in Environmental Communication from Duke University.